Saïd Mhoudini

-Saïd Alibou Mhoudini (born 4 September 1984) is a former footballer who is last known to have played as a defender for UA Cognac.
+Saïd Alibou Mhoudini (born 4 September 1984) is a former footballer who played as a defender.
 Born in France, he was a Comoros international.

 Career

 In 2006, Mhoudini signed for French second-tier side Istres, where he made 1 league appearance and scored 0 goals.
 In 2007, he signed for ACFC in the French fifth tier.
 In 2008, Mhoudini signed for Swiss second-tier club Locarno.
 Before the second half of 2008–09, he signed for Gardanne Biver in the French fifth tier.
 Before the second half of 2012–13, he signed for French sixth tier team UA Cognac.